sleepingcat4/Deep-Learning/README.md

 ##### Finally!

 Take everything with valid criticism and be constructive.
+Repository is updated every week twice = )